For two years, I was fighting pain and heavy bleeding, going to the doctor and them not finding anything and just telling me to get on the pill.

 Me?
 Cancer?
 How does this happen?

-I was of the 3% of woman my age and health to have uterine cancer.
-The criteria for it is someone is over 70, without children and over weight.
+I was one of the 3% of women my age and health to have uterine cancer.
+The criteria for it is someone over 70, without children, and overweight.

 He wanted what was best for me and sent me to one of the best gynecological oncologists in the area.
 During each step of this, he would always say “if you were my daughter” ( I am his daughter’s age).